|

 | Summary:

-Daily Technical Indicators: [See WHR daily technical indicators chart] Daily Williams' Percentage Range is overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range.
-During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
-Such crossover is considered a bearish signal.
+Daily Technical Indicators: [See WHR daily technical indicators chart] Daily Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with daily oversold Williams' Percentage Range.
+During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Such crossover is considered a bullish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The daily MACD line is above its signal line since November 13, 2025.
+The daily MACD line is below its signal line since December 15, 2025.
 The distance between MACD and the signal line is low and getting smaller.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the 20 Day Moving Average has advanced above the 50 Day Moving Average.
+During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
+The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
+The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
+Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
+During the last week, the price has advanced above the 50 Day Moving Average.
 Such crossover is considered a bullish signal.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |